Faculty Leader: Mrs K. Andrews

 At KS4 students focus on building functional literacy skills that will prepare them for post 16 and beyond.

 There are regular in-school literacy competitions and incentives to learn, such as reading awards and themed events.
 Students also have access to a class and whole school library to enthuse a school-wide love of reading.
-Interventions such as Kinetic letters, structured synthetic phonics programmes and Dyslexia resources are also used to support targeted students.
+Interventions such as Kinetic letters, the structured synthetic phonics programme Read, Write Inc. and Dyslexia, large print and adapted resources are also used to support targeted students.

 Key Stage 3 Topics